-In Alaska, there are 700 active and inactive military sites throughout from the military toxic waste site on the Island at Northeast Cape.337 Another study found residents of Sivuqaq had elevated levels of long chain PFASs in their blood serum, likely due to exposure from the traditional diet.338 This study also found PFASs present in fish species on the Island which suggests that there are many sources of exposure to PFASs.
+In Alaska, there are 700 active and inactive military sites throughout the state.314 Many of these sites are sources of POPs and other contaminants such as PCBs, pesticides, heavy metals, solvents, and from the military toxic waste site on the Island at Northeast Cape.
+320 Another study found residents of Sivuqaq had elevated levels of long chain PFASs in their blood serum, likely due to exposure from the traditional diet.
+321 This study also found PFASs present in fish species on the Island which suggests that there are many sources of exposure to PFASs.
 Though traditional foods are a potential route of exposure to contaminants in the Arctic environment, nevertheless they remain the best source of sustenance for Alaska Native peoples as they are both nutritionally rich and culturally essential.

-There is some evidence that emerging POPs (such as PFASs) tend to behave differently to legacy POPs, in that they bind mainly to protein and less to fat in humans and animals, indicating that different foods (animal meats vs. fats) may have different exposure risks.334
+There is some evidence that emerging POPs (such as PFASs) tend to behave differently to legacy POPs, in that they bind mainly to protein and less to fat in humans and animals, indicating that different foods (animal meats vs. fats) may have different exposure risks.317

-In multiple studies done in partnership with the people of Sivuqaq, Alaska (St. Lawrence Island), research has found that residents of Sivuqaq have levels of PCBs in their blood serum about six times higher than levels found in residents of other U.S. states,335 due to exposure from many sources: global transport, accumulated levels in traditional foods,336 and in some residents, added exposure
+In multiple studies done in partnership with the people of Sivuqaq, Alaska (St. Lawrence Island), research has found that residents of Sivuqaq have levels of PCBs in their blood serum about six times higher than levels found in residents of other U.S. states,318 due to exposure from many sources: global transport, accumulated levels in traditional foods,319 and in some residents, added exposure